 So there you have it.
 The magic of exothermic reactions warming your frozen hands and toes.
 Bet you’ll never think of rust the same way again.

-So which warmers are best?
+So which hand warmers are best?

 Hot Hands brand hand warmers are far and away the toastiest disposable warmers I’ve ever used.
 And they’re cheap.
 A ten pack goes for about $14.